tearoom1/kirby-meta-kit/README.md

   - Apply changes with a single click
 - **Legacy Migration:** Detect and convert old SEO fields to the new structure
 - **Quick Edit:** Single-page metadata editor accessible from the main table
-- **AI Generation:** Generate optimized meta titles and descriptions
+- **AI Generation:** Generate optimized meta and OG titles and descriptions
-  - **Smart Title Length:** Automatically adjusts title length (50-60 chars total) accounting for site name appending
+  - **Title and Description Length:** Automatically adjusts title length according to validation values
-  - **Description Length:** Max 160 characters optimized for search engines

 **Access:** Click **"Meta Kit"** (wand icon) in the Panel sidebar